 I am a computational biologist working in environmental microbiology and metagenomics.
 My research experience encompasses different topics and interests, ranging from molecular biology to metagenomics.
-After a master's degree in fundamental and applied microbiology at the University of Rennes 1, France.
-This master's degree was followed by an internship at the University of Tennessee, USA in the laboratory of Dr. S.W.
-Wilhelm, where I worked on phage-host interactions between cyanobacteria and cyanophages.
-In 2016 I obtained my PhD in molecular and cellular biology at the CEA (Center for Atomic energy) of Saclay, France.
+After a master's in fundamental microbiology, I obtained my PhD in molecular and cellular biology at University of Saclay, France in 2016.
 My dissertation focused on understanding intracellular fluxes of glutathion and its impact on protein secretion in yeast.
-Convinced of the importance of computer science and data analysis skills in today's biological research, I decided to complete a second master's degree in computer science, at the University of Rennes 1, France.
-During this time, I add the opportunity to perform a placement at the University of Arizona, in the laboratory of Dr. Bonnie Hurwitz.
-Once my master's degree obtained, I joined her lab as a postdoctoral fellow.
-My current research focuses on the development of tools and methods for the analysis of large-scale metagenomics datasets.
+Convinced of the importance of computer science and data analysis skills in today's biological research, I completed a second master's degree in computer science, at the University of Rennes 1, France.
+In 2017, I joined the Hurwitz lab at the University of Arizona, as a postdoctoral fellow.
+There, my research focused on the development of cyber-infrastructures applying FAIR data principles for large-scale metagenomics datasets.
 In 2021, I joined the 'Microbes inside' team, at the University of Helsinki, Finland.
 My current research focuses on phage-host dynamics in the infant gut microbiota.